 Mentoring – Our CILT campers act as mentors to younger campers in a variety of ways at camp.
 Aside from the time they spend during chores, activities, and meals with the rest of camp, CILTS are each assigned a younger unit to work with.
 During our unit cookouts, CILTS join these younger units to help support counselors in preparing and cooking meals with campers.
 CILTS get to bring many of the skills they gain through team building within their own peer group earlier in the session to pass on to younger campers.

 Service Projects – A goal of the program is to cultivate a stronger sense of community in CILT campers and to get them thinking more about the people and the world around them.
 CILTS collaborate to come up with a service project plan during their session that can be anything to give back to camp, the CILT program, or to a community outside of camp.

 Overnights – We organize an overnight trip for each two week session where the group goes offsite to spend a night camping elsewhere.
-Last year our CILTS did a backpacking trip out of camp and down to Gerstle Cove in Salt Point State Point Campground, as well as a trip to the Gualala River Redwood Park to camp and kayak.
-Plans for 2018 are in the works!
+Our CILTS take a backpacking trip out of camp and down to Gerstle Cove in Salt Point State Point Campground, or to the Gualala River Redwood Park to camp and kayak.